Azure-Samples/azure-search-dotnet-samples/search-website-functions-v4/README.md

 ## Create a Static Web App in Visual Studio Code

+1. Open Visual Studio Code at the root folder of the **azure-search-dotnet-samples** repository.

 1. Select **Azure** from the Activity Bar, then select **Static Web Apps** from the Side bar.

 1. Right-click on the subscription name then select **Create Static Web App (Advanced)**.